Quickly import tab-delimited text files into any NAV 2013 table

-- If you’re importing Contacts, you can include the “No.” field in the header row but leave the values blank/empty and the XMLport will automatically use the Contact number series for you.
+- If users are importing Contacts, they can include the “No.” field in the header row but leave the values blank/empty and the XMLport will automatically use the Contact number series for you.
 This functionality could be extended to other tables fairly easily.

-- When importing into the Item or Resource table the base unit of measure will automatically be added to the item unit of measure or resource unit of measure table for you, so you can import into these tables in one step.
+- When importing into the Item or Resource table the base unit of measure will automatically be added to the item unit of measure or resource unit of measure table for users, so they can import into these tables in one step.

 - Be careful with tools like Excel that might insert double quotes around columns containing certain text data when it creates a tab delimited text files.